p3drosola/Backbone.VirtualCollection/README.md

 ![Build Status](https://api.travis-ci.org/p3drosola/Backbone.VirtualCollection.png)

-Backbone.VirtualCollection allows you use display a subset of a backbone collection in a Backbone view that updates it real time.
+Backbone.VirtualCollection allows you use display a subset of a Backbone collection in a Backbone view that updates in real time.
 It works great with Marionette CollectionViews.

 ### Usage

 For example, let's say you have a task collection, and want to show a list of tasks that belong to a specific user.

-We can instantiate a virtual collection, that only contains tasks that belong to Rupert (who has user_id 13).
+We can instantiate a virtual collection that only contains tasks that belong to Rupert (who has user_id 13).
 The constructor takes two parameters, the first is the parent collection, the second is a options object.
 The `filter` option specifies a function that takes the model as argument.
 You can also just specify a hash of attributes to match.

 ```js